conda-forge/conda-forge.github.io/src/README.md

 make html
 ```

-# Contributor NumFocus Code of Conduct
+# Contributor Conda-forge Code of Conduct

 ## Scope

-This code of conduct applies to all spaces managed by NumFOCUS, including all public and private mailing lists, issue trackers, wikis, forums, and any other communication channel used by our community.
-The code of conduct equally applies at NumFOCUS events and governs standards of behavior for attendees, speakers, volunteers, booth staff, and event sponsors.
+This code of conduct applies to all spaces managed by Conda-forge, including all public and private mailing lists, issue trackers, wikis, forums, and any other communication channel used by our community.
+The code of conduct equally applies at Conda-forge events and governs standards of behavior for attendees, speakers, volunteers, booth staff, and event sponsors.

 ## Our Dedication

-NumFOCUS is dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity and expression, disability, physical appearance, body size, race, or religion.
+Conda-forge is dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity and expression, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of community members in any form.

 ## Our Standards